ryanatkn/gro/src/lib/docs/task.md

   - When a task name is given to Gro, it first searches `src/lib/` in the current working directory and falls back to searching the Gro directory.
-    This allows your code to use Gro's builtin tasks or override them by covention.
+    This allows your code and CLI commands to use Gro's builtin tasks or override or extend them without changing how you invoke them.
     Gro reserves no special behavior for its own commands - `gro test`, `gro gen`, and all the rest are just tasks that all follow the same rules.
-    (see its task at [`src/test.task.ts`](../test.task.ts))
+    (see its task at [`src/test.task.ts`](../test.task.ts)).
   - When a directory is given to Gro, it prints all of the tasks found inside it, both relative to the current working directory and Gro's directory.
     So when you run `gro` by itself, it prints all tasks available both in your project and Gro.
-  - The trailing `.task.ts` in the file path provided to `gro` is optional, so for example, `gro foo/bar` is the same as `gro foo/bar.task.ts`.
+  - The trailing `.task.ts` in the file path provided to `gro` is optional, so for example, `gro foo/bar` is the same as `gro foo/bar.task.ts`, a nice convenience.

 ## :turtle:<sub>:turtle:</sub><sub><sub>:turtle:</sub></sub>